 2. Second Step – If the grievance is not resolved at the informal conference, the student must talk with the faculty/staff member’s immediate supervisor (e.g. department chair) who will attempt to resolve the issue.
 This discussion must take place within five business days of completion of step one.

 3. Third Step – If the grievance is not resolved within the department, the student may file a written grievance.
 The student would obtain the grievance form from the Director of Counseling Services who will explain the grievance process to the student.
 The completed grievance form must be returned to the Director within five business days of completion of step two.
-The Director will then refer the grievance to the appropriate administrator (e.g. division chair) involved.
+The Director will then refer the grievance to the appropriate administrator (e.g. division dean) involved.
 The administrator shall respond in writing to the student within ten business days of receipt of the grievance form.

 4. Fourth Step – If the written statement of the administrator does not satisfy the grievant, the student may request to appear before the Student Grievance Committee.
 The student must submit a written request to the Director of Counseling Services and be received within three business days of receipt of the administrator’s statement.
 The request shall include a copy of the original grievance form, a copy of the administrator’s written response, and the reason why the administrator’s response is unsatisfactory.